tdv/redis-cpp/README.md

 ## Publish / Subscribe
 [Source code](https://github.com/tdv/redis-cpp/tree/master/examples/pubsub)
 **Description**
-This is the most complicated example within redis-cpp which demonstrates how to publicate messages and make subscription onto a queue.
-In the example a publisher and subscriber are located in one process, each with its own stream to communicate with Redis.
+This is a more complicated example within redis-cpp which demonstrates how to publicate messages and make subscription onto a queue.
+In the example a publisher and subscriber locate in one process, each one has its own stream to communicate with Redis.
 Usually, in real projects the publisher and subscriber are not located in one process.

 ```cpp
 // STD